Alternator: Principle of operation

 A conductor moving relative to a magnetic field develops an electromotive force (EMF) in it (Faraday's Law).
 This EMF reverses its polarity when it moves under magnetic poles of opposite polarity.
-Typically, a rotating magnet, called the rotor turns within a stationary set of conductors wound in coils on an iron core, called the stator.
+Typically, a rotating magnet, called the rotor, turns within a stationary set of conductors, called the stator, wound in coils on an iron core.
 The field cuts across the conductors, generating an induced EMF (electromotive force), as the mechanical input causes the rotor to turn.

 The rotating magnetic field induces an AC voltage in the stator windings.
 Since the currents in the stator windings vary in step with the position of the rotor, an alternator is a synchronous generator.

-The rotor's magnetic field may be produced by permanent magnets, or by a field coil electromagnet.
-Automotive alternators use a rotor winding which allows control of the alternator's generated voltage by varying the current in the rotor field winding.
-Permanent magnet machines avoid the loss due to magnetizing current in the rotor, but are restricted in size, due to the cost of the magnet material.
+The rotor's magnetic field may be produced by permanent magnets or by a field coil electromagnet.
+Automotive alternators use a rotor winding, which allows control of the alternator's generated voltage by varying the current in the rotor field winding.
+Permanent magnet machines avoid the loss due to magnetizing current in the rotor, but are restricted in size due to the cost of the magnet material.
 Since the permanent magnet field is constant, the terminal voltage varies directly with the speed of the generator.
 Brushless AC generators are usually larger than those used in automotive applications.

-An automatic voltage control device controls the field current to keep output voltage constant.
+An automatic voltage control device controls the field current to keep the output voltage constant.
 If the output voltage from the stationary armature coils drops due to an increase in demand, more current is fed into the rotating field coils through the voltage regulator (VR).
-This increases the magnetic field around the field coils which induces a greater voltage in the armature coils.
+This increases the magnetic field around the field coils, which induces a greater voltage in the armature coils.
 Thus, the output voltage is brought back up to its original value.

 Alternators used in central power stations also control the field current to regulate reactive power and to help stabilize the power system against the effects of momentary faults.
-Often there are three sets of stator windings, physically offset so that the rotating magnetic field produces a three phase current, displaced by one-third of a period with respect to each other.
+Often, there are three sets of stator windings, physically offset so that the rotating magnetic field produces a three-phase current, displaced by one-third of a period with respect to each other.

 Synchronous speeds

 One cycle of alternating current is produced each time a pair of field poles passes over a point on the stationary winding.
-The relation between speed and frequency is $N = 120f/P$, where $f$ is the frequency in Hz (cycles per second). $P$ is the number of poles (2, 4, 6, …) and $N$ is the rotational speed in revolutions per minute (r/min).
-Very old descriptions of alternating current systems sometimes give the frequency in terms of alternations per minute, counting each half-cycle as one alternation; so 12,000 alternations per minute corresponds to 100 Hz.
+The relation between speed and frequency is $N = 120f/P$, where $f$ is the frequency in Hz (cycles per second). $P$ is the number of poles (2, 4, 6, ...), and $N$ is the rotational speed in revolutions per minute (r/min).
+Old descriptions of alternating current systems sometimes give the frequency in terms of alternations per minute, counting each half-cycle as one alternation; so 12,000 alternations per minute corresponds to 100 Hz.

-The output frequency of an alternator depends on the number of poles and the rotational speed.
-The speed corresponding to a particular frequency is called the synchronous speed for that frequency.
+An alternator's output frequency depends on the number of poles and the rotational speed.
+The speed corresponding to a particular frequency is called the synchronous speed.
 This table gives some examples: